China's BYD is rivaling Tesla in size. Can it also match its global reach?

 BYD's growth has been primarily at home, where it has benefited from the huge Chinese market and government policies to encourage the EV industry.
 It rivals Tesla in size but not yet in reach.

-“Most of BYD’s EVs were sold in China despite its fast-growing overseas sales, whereas Tesla is already a global player,” Yang said.
+“Most of BYD’s EVs were sold in China despite its fast-growing overseas sales, whereas Tesla is already a global player,” said Jing Yang, the director of China corporate research at Fitch Ratings.

 The company is expanding into new markets.
-It announced last month that it would build an electric vehicle factory in Hungary, its first in Europe.
+Its exports more than quadrupled to 242,765 vehicles in 2023, accounting for 8% of its sales, and BYD announced last month that it would build an electric vehicle factory in Hungary, its first in Europe.

 Chinese EV makers are still in the early stages of going abroad and may run up against regulatory or trade barriers, Yang said, particularly in markets that are home to major automakers such as the U.S., Europe, Japan and South Korea.

-The EU has launched a trade investigation into subsidies to electric vehicle makers in China and the U.S. has passed legislation that favors domestically produced electric cars.
+The EU has launched a trade investigation into subsidies to electric vehicle makers in China and the U.S. has passed legislation that blocks consumers from getting a full $7,500 tax credit for an electric vehicle if its battery components come from China and a few other countries.

 “The main concern for global automakers is the influx of cheap Chinese EVs into their home markets and other major markets before they can produce EVs at lower costs,” Yang said.